eea/eea.docker.esbootstrap/docs/Details.md

 	│   ├── app.js
 	│   ├── package.json
 	├── Dockerfile
-	├── Dockerfile.dev
+	├── docker-compose.yml
 	└── README.md
 </pre>

- - **app/config** is the folder what contains the indexing scripts, the data mapping for elasticsearch and optionally a configuration file for analyzers.
+ - **app/config** is the folder what contains the configuration files for your apps.
+ - **app/config/default** is an app configuration folder what containsthe indexing scripts, the data mapping for elasticsearch and optionally a configuration file for analyzers.
- - **app/config/mapping.json** contains the configuration of the pages, including listing
+ - **app/config/default/mapping.json** contains the configuration of the pages, including listing
- - **app/config/settings.json** contains information about the external templates, the elastic index to be used in the app and some information for customize the layout for
+ - **app/config/default/settings.json** contains information about the external templates, the elastic index to be used in the app and some information for customize the layout for
 	 - view,
 	 - facets,
 	 - detail view,
 	 - csv/tsv export
- - **app/config_rdf** is similar with **app/config**, but contains the configuration for a demo app with indexing from a construct query
+ - **app/config/rdf** is similar with **app/config/default**, but contains the configuration for a demo app with indexing from a construct query
  - **app/public** contains the static resources
  - **app/views** contains the jade templates for index and detail pages
  - **app/app.js** is the main application